-Adaptation to work Aptitude for teamwork General success during internship 1 2 3 4 5 Adaptation to work Aptitude for teamwork General success during internship Success in accomplishing professional tasks assigned to the trainee Aptitude for teamwork General success during internship Success in assuming professional and ethical responsibility General success during internship Adaptation to work ~ .
-Aptitude for teamwork General success during internship IF ANY) Additional Comments About Trainee: (IF ANY) Additional Comments About Trainee: •
+SECTION 1- EVALUATION OF THE TRAINEE

+1 2 3 4 5

+Success in accomplishing professional tasks assigned to the trainee

+Success in assuming professional and ethical responsibility

+Adaptation to work

+Aptitude for teamwork

+General success during internship

+(IF ANY) Additional Comments About Trainee:

-- Students who fail to do so are considered as "Unsuccessful" and receive an "F" letter grade at the end of the semester.
-Such students are not required to submit a report or make an online oral presentation. - Students who are "Successful" (who receive at least 3 points from each of the the first three items of Section-I in TEF) are eligible to submit their summer practice report (SPR) and make an online oral presentation (OOP) of their summer practice experience.
+- Students who fail to do so are considered "Unsuccessful" and receive an "F" letter grade at the end of the semester.
+Such students are not required to submit a report or make an online oral presentation. - Students who are "Successful" (who receive at least 3 points from each of the first three items of Section-I in TEF) are eligible to submit their summer practice report (SPR) and make an oral presentation (OP) of their summer practice experience. - The TEF is graded according to the rubric given below.
+The total grade taken from this part will be normalized to a grade on a 100-point scale.